 Day 6 - 7

-After four days of mobile camping, the fixed Dolomite Camp provides some additional features.
+After four days of mobile camping, the fixed camp provides some additional features.
 Massage showers are the stand-out feature of elegant en-suite bathrooms, raised wooden decks give you a prime view onto Etosha, and the sumptuous interiors make this camp more like an opulent lodge than a tent.
 However, as always, the canvas tents ensure you are fully immersed in nature.
 So get ready for another night of listening to the lions roar at bedtime.
 Dinner is served beneath the stars, the floodlit waterholes bringing safari action to the dining table.

 Game drives in Etosha provide some of Africa’s most intimate safari experiences.
 There’s a sublime feeling of the wild as you cruise around the waterholes, the focus inevitably towards the predators.
 Follow a lion pride as they wander for a drink, the healthy collection of cubs indicative of Etosha’s rich feeding menu.
 They seem preoccupied with the water, but look carefully and you’ll see that a lion is always alert, one eye ever open for an opportunist hunt.
 By closing this side of the park off to most tourists, the park authorities have helped preserve the authenticity, as well as ensuring this is very much a personal encounter in Namibia’s most popular national park.